joshdholtz/NSDate-MinimalTimeAgo/README.md

 ### CocoaPods

-JSONAPI is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+NSDateMinimalTimeAgo is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod 'NSDateMinimalTimeAgo', '~> 0.1.0'